The Democratically Not Legitimized EU Institutions

 The ECB is like a spider in the web of the so-called Eurosystem.
 The highest governing body, the ECB’s Governing Council, is composed of the 6 ECB directors and the governors of the currently 18 euro zone national central banks.
 The contractually agreed task of the system is to ensure price stability in the euro zone and to subordinately support economic policy.
 Price stability is defined as a year-on-year increase in the Consumer Price Index (CPI) of below but close to 2% over the medium term.
 The monetary policy decisions are taken by the Governing Council by simple majority and without national weighting.
 Thus, when excluding the 6 ECB directors, large countries have the same weight as small countries.
 The national central banks are responsible for the implementation of the ECB’s monetary policy in the euro zone countries.
 The Eurosystem is institutionally and methodically independent and not bound by political directives.
 In order to strictly separate monetary and fiscal policies and to avoid dependencies, the ECB is contractually prohibited from granting loans to public budgets.

-As already mentioned, the introduction of the euro and the Eurosystem against all economic expertise and, as might be expected, without asking the citizens concerned.
-The political actors acted to make the integration of the federal state irreversible by the single currency, although they were warned by economists that the less productive countries were in direct price competition, without the protection of exchange rates, customs duties, trade quotas and controls on capital movements, From the more productive countries.
-Displacement means the loss of one’s own production and value added, increasing dependence on imports, lack of balance of payments, private and public over-indebtedness, and finally insolvency followed by economic collapse.
-The practice of the Eurozone has impressively confirmed this inevitable economic mechanism and has thus proved to be a bearer of the integration.
+As already mentioned, the euro and the Eurosystem were introduced by disregarding economic expertise and, as was bound to happen, without asking the citizens concerned.
+The political stakeholders acted in concert with a view to make the federalist integration irreversible by means of the common currency, although they were warned by economists that the less productive countries would be squeezed out of their markets by more productive countries in a direct euro price competition and without the protection of calculated exchange rates, tariffs, trade quotas and control of capital movements.
+Squeezing out results in a decline of domestic production and value added, increasing import dependency, balance of payments deficit, private and public over-indebtedness, and finally insolvency followed by economic collapse.
+The experience so far with the Eurozone has impressively confirmed this inevitable economic mechanism and has done a bad turn to the integration of Europe.

 A return to national currencies would be the only sensible way out of the crisis and would be practicable with a common effort, but the dependencies, the imaginary fear, might make things worse, not least because of the impending loss of the face Oligarchy.
 Above all, German industry is afraid of a slump in its exports to the Eurozone (which is already the case as a result of the crisis), while the Greeks are steering their frustration at the expense of the austerity of the EU and the suppression of the causes, including their own Sloppiness, claim to monetary “rescue” without em> savings.
 All in all, a mixture that gives the EU oligarchy any freedom.